HajimeKawahara/exojax/documents/userguide/memorysetting.rst

 https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html

-If you do not want the preallocation of the device memory and you would like to allocate the device memory exactly what is needed on demand, set like this.
+If you do not want to pre-allocate device storage and and want to allocate the device memory exactly as needed, use this setting.

 .. code:: ipython3